chriskonnertz/string-calc/README.md

 2 * (-3)
 ```

-Here is a list that shows examples with unusual syntax:
+Here is a list that shows examples with more exotic syntax:

 ```
 1 // A term can consist of just a number